Code Property Graph¶

 Building the CPG¶

-The CPG is built in two stages: parse, then assemble.
+The CPG is built in stages: parse, assemble, analyze.

 flowchart LR